-At the direction of the thesis supervisor, the student usually takes about three semesters to complete the thesis.
-The candidate may enroll for all or part of Math 798 during any semester or summer session (the maximum number of credit hours in Math 798 is six.)
+At the direction of the thesis advisor, the student usually takes about three semesters to complete the thesis.
+The candidate may enroll for all or part of MTH 798 during any semester or summer session (the maximum number of credit hours in MTH 798 is six), although only three credit hours are permitted before the Prospectus is approved.